-Ciara studied a BA (hons) Fine Art, graduating in 2017 and has an MA in Art and Process (MA:AP) from MTU Crawford College of Art and Design, Cork (2018).
+Ciara studied a BA (hons) Fine Art and has an MA in Art and Process (MA:AP) from MTU Crawford College of Art and Design, Cork (2018).
 An early career artist, examples of her work are held in private, corporate and college collections in Ireland, Europe and Australia.

 Ciara works in a variety of media including drawing, photography, performance and installation, often taking site specificity and architectural spaces as her starting point.
 She deals with themes such as nostalgia, ruins, failure, restrictions, freedoms and self -determination.
 She explores how the built environment has both a direct and indirect effect on physical senses, mood, emotions, and motivations.

 Notable recent exhibitions include C L O S E R, Lavit Gallery Cork, curated by Janice Hough (IMMA) 05/05/22- 28/05/22 and the 192nd RHA ANNUAL EXHIBITION, Royal Hibernian Academy, 15 Ely Pl, Dublin, 23 May 2022 – 24 July, 2022

 Ciara currently lectures on the BA (hons) Visual Art at SETU Waterford and in Life Drawing at MTU Crawford College of Art and Design, Cork.